python-websockets/websockets/docs/howto/django.rst

 Publish events
 ..............

-Now let's write events to the bus.
+Now let's write events to the stream.

 Add the following code to a module that is imported when your Django project starts.
-Typically, you would put it in a ``signals.py`` module, which you would import in the ``AppConfig.ready()`` method of one of your apps:
+Typically, you would put it in a :download:`signals.py
+<../../example/django/signals.py>` module, which you would import in the
+``AppConfig.ready()`` method of one of your apps:

 .. literalinclude:: ../../example/django/signals.py
+    :caption: signals.py
 This code runs every time the admin saves a ``LogEntry`` object to keep track of a change.
 It extracts interesting data, serializes it to JSON, and writes an event to Redis.